chenyuqi990215/RNTrajRec/ReadME.md

 * The sample rate of test input and output file is different, i.e. `test_input.txt` contain low-sample raw GPS trajectories and `test_output.txt` contain high-sample map-matched trajectories.
 * We provide a toy dataset in Porto under `./data/Porto/` and OSM map for Porto under `./data/roadnet/`.

+More information about data preprocessing can be found under `preprocess` fold.

 ## Training and Testing

 * For training & testing with $\epsilon_\tau=\epsilon_\rho*8$ in Porto dataset, run the following command: